What’s the harm in helping out a friend, right?

 When Is It Okay To Let Someone Borrow Your Car?

-While checking with your insurance provider is the best way to find out when it’s okay to allow someone to borrow your car, there are some general rules to follow when it comes to permissive use of a vehicle.
+While checking with your insurance provider is the best way to find out when it’s okay to allow someone to borrow your car, there are some general rules to follow when it comes to the permissive use of a vehicle.
 It is typically okay to lend your car out to the same person occasionally, meaning no more than once a month.
 If you find yourself allowing your child to drive your vehicle to school each day, or your roommate to drive your car to work frequently, it’s a good idea to simply get them added to your policy.

 However, if a friend or family member is in fact listed on your policy, they typically are allowed to drive your car whenever you allow them to.